 Ryobi has an extensive range of tools called ONE+, all designed to take the same battery.
-So if you already have Ryobi drills or drivers, this is a very economical option.
+So if you already have Ryobi drills or drivers, this option is very economical.
 If you don’t, the battery and charger are costly.

 With a variable speed of 0 to 1,100 RPM, the Ryobi is fast enough for a right angle drill, and the soft start is essential when you don’t have speed or torque control.
 This drill also has a safety brake so that the rotations stop as soon as the trigger is released.

 The RAD1801M’s magnetic bit tray for holding spare bits is a nice feature.
 Much better than the spring clips most drills have, and you can place small screws on it too.